streeter/django-ticketing/README.md

 ```

 This assumes you've had the single table that needs to be created in the DB,
-in other words, run `syncdb` or migrated with [South][south].
+in other words, you have run `syncdb` or migrated with e.g. [South][south].

 ### Multiple Sequences

-`django-ticketing` also supports multiple sequences, which allows one to have
+`django-ticketing` also supports multiple sequences, which allows to have
 sequences of tickets that are independent.
 This means you could have a sequence
 for users, a sequence for posts and a sequence for widgets.
 This is configured
 through your Django settings configuration.

-Simply define a setting called `TICKETING_SEQUENCES` with a tuple of sequence
+Simply define a setting called `TICKETING\_SEQUENCES` with a tuple of sequence
-names that can be valid table names.
+names that have to be valid table names.
 This defaults to the tuple `('default',)`.
-In addition, you can define the default sequence new tickets are taken from with
+In addition, you can define the default sequence from which new tickets are
-the setting `TICKETING_DEFAULT_SEQUENCE`, which defaults to `'default'`.
+taken from with the setting `TICKETING_DEFAULT_SEQUENCE`, which defaults to
+`'default'`.

-Note that `TICKETING_DEFAULT_SEQUENCE` must a sequence name that is defined
+Note that `TICKETING_DEFAULT_SEQUENCE` has to be a sequence name that is defined
-inside of `TICKETING_SEQUENCES`, otherwise an exception will be raised at
+inside of `TICKETING\_SEQUENCES`, otherwise an exception will be raised
 during setup.

 So to have sequences for the above example, put the following lines in your